elqal3awii/WebSecurity-Academy-with-Rust/README.md

 This repository is for educational purposes only, and I am not responsible for using any of the techniques described here for illegal usage.

-# Burp Suite for Labs
+# Using Burp Suite for Labs

 You can, of course, solve the labs using Burp Suite, but this repository is for those who want to take their scripting skills up to a higher level.